 We are unable to identify one single ingredient in this formulation that we consider likely to be effective for improving gut health or microbiome function at the included dose.

-We consider every active ingredient in this supplement to be significantly underdosed based on clinical research, and Gundry MD fails to cite any medical studies on their product page suggesting that these ingredients are effective at the included doses.
+We consider every active ingredient in this supplement to be significantly underdosed based on clinical research, and Gundry MD fails to cite any clinical studies on their product page suggesting that these ingredients are effective at the included doses.

-Total Restore is one of the worst-formulated dietary supplement we've ever reviewed on Illuminate Health in our opinion.
 At least MCT Wellness (another Gundry MD supplement we recently reviewed) contained a few active ingredients that we considered to be effectively dosed.

 Highly Questionable Health Claims